waiwera/waiwera/doc/user/installation.rst

 Installing Waiwera on your system
 ---------------------------------

-From the Waiwera ``install/`` directory, the Waiwera executable can be installed on your system as follows:
+From the Waiwera root directory, the Waiwera executable can be installed on your system as follows:

 .. code-block:: bash

-   ninja install
+   ninja -C build install

 It can subsequently be uninstalled using:

 .. code-block:: bash

-   ninja uninstall
+   ninja -C build uninstall

 ..
    Section on cluster install?